ironhack-labs/data-labs/module-0-prework/prepare-dev-env/git.md

 ### Install Git

 :exclamation: **Windows users: You can skip Git installation because you already have it when you installed [Git for Windows](https://gitforwindows.org/) in the previous lesson Command Line Basics.
-Scroll down and proceed to Basic Configuration.**
+Simply launch Git Bash then scroll down and proceed to Basic Configuration.**

 Git is part of the [Xcode](https://developer.apple.com/xcode/) Command Line Tools, so if you have already installed them, you already have git!